 How do I edit the targeting setting for an association?

-The targeting setting can be edited one ad group at a time from the Audiences tab by clicking on Create association and then selecting the relevant ad group.
-The updated targeting setting is applied to all the associations of that ad group.
-If you want to do this in bulk for multiple ad groups, please use Microsoft Advertising Editor.
+The targeting setting can be edited one ad group or campaign at a time from the Audiences page by selecting Create association and then selecting the relevant ad group or campaign.
+The updated targeting setting is applied to all the associations of that ad group or campaign.
+If you want to do this in bulk for multiple ad groups or campaigns, please use Microsoft Advertising Editor.
 Learn more about editing the targeting setting for an association.

-Can I use a "Target and bid" setting for one audience list and a "Bid only" setting for another audience list in the same ad group?
+Can I use a "Target and bid" setting for one audience list and a "Bid only" setting for another audience list in the same ad group or campaign?

-No, you can only select one targeting setting per ad group that will apply to all your audience lists in that ad group (either "Target and bid" or "Bid only").
-It isn't possible to use different targeting settings in the same ad group for remarketing lists, in-market audiences, and custom audiences.
+No, you can only select one targeting setting per ad group or campaign that will apply to all your audience lists in that ad group or campaign (either "Target and bid" or "Bid only").
+It isn't possible to use different targeting settings in the same ad group or campaign for remarketing lists, in-market audiences, and custom audiences.
 Whichever setting you've selected most recently ("Target and bid" or "Bid only") overrides any previous settings.

 Does enhanced CPC (auto-bidding) work with in-market audiences?